What is influenza (flu)?

 The goal of treatment for the flu is to help prevent or decrease the severity of symptoms.
 Treatment may include:

-- Medicines to relieve aches and fever.
-Don't give aspirin to children with fever.
-The medicine of choice for children is acetaminophen.
+- Medicines.
+There are medicines for congestion and nasal discharge.
+You can also take medicine to relieve aches and fever.
+Do not give aspirin to children with fever.
+The drug of choice for children is acetaminophen.

 Talk with your healthcare provider for more information.